Skip to content

 ▼

-Why a generated skill is a draft, not a finished skill
+Why a generated skill is a starting point, not a finished skill

-Extraction produces a draft.
-Adoption is a separate, human decision.
+Extraction produces a starting point.
+Trust is a separate, human decision.

-A generated skill is a starting point a person reviews, not a verdict the system commits on its own.
+A generated skill is a starting point a person reviews, not a verdict the team adopts on its own.

 Two failure modes make the review step matter.
 First, a session can look successful without being so: the agent declared victory, but the fix was incidental, and extracting from it would bake in a pattern that does not hold.
-Second, an over-fit draft captures literals that should have been general, so it quietly breaks the first time the inputs differ.
-Both are caught by a person reading the draft before it is saved and shared.
-That is why the console opens the generated skill in an editor rather than publishing it directly.
+Second, an over-fit skill captures literals that should have been general, so it quietly breaks the first time the inputs differ.
+Because generation publishes the skill to the library immediately, both are caught by a person reading it soon after it lands — editing it into shape, or removing it — rather than by a gate in front of the library.

 How skill extraction differs from prompt engineering